mcc-us/bookkeeping/_posts/2024-01-25-5-adjustment-types.md

 tags: adjustments
 ---

 ## adjustments: 5 types

 <br>

+**_Adjustments or adjusting entries_ ARE** journal entries made to update acts for previously unrecorded items.

 #### 1. **Prepaid Expense**
-   - Definition: **_adjustments or adjusting entries_ are journal entries made to update acts for previously unrecorded items.**

-   - adjustments recognize expenses paid in advance, but have yet to be consumed.
+- Adjustments recognize expenses paid in advance, but have yet to be consumed.
 As time elapses, the asset is used.
 Because these expenses are bought before use, they are sometimes considered **assets**.

 - "Prepaid expense account" are commonly used for:
   - Pre-paid Rent
   - Pre-paid Insurance
   - Pre-paid Advertising
   - Pre-paid Supplies, etc.
   - For example: Auto insurance is prepaid for a yr but has not **expired** by end of period/yr.

 | Type | Setup | Adjustment |
 |:-----|:------|:-----------|